 We have been conditioned to under-promise and over-deliver.

 This keeps us playing small just so we don't ever fall short of our stretch goals.
-For more on this read my blog post on the topic.

 We lack integrity and can't count on our actions to line up with our words.

 Begin to honor your word by either doing what you said or communicating and making a new agreement.

 We say we’re committed to too many things and we are not really committed to much.